10 free or low-cost mental health services in Metro Atlanta, many offering counseling in multiple languages

 THE CENTER FOR VICTIMS OF TORTURE: CVT Georgia Clarkston Office

-CVT offers a holistic approach to healing, including mental health counseling, trauma-focused physiotherapy, group counseling, and integrated social work services, to empower survivors to rebuild their lives and overcome trauma.
+The organization offers a holistic approach to healing, including mental health counseling, trauma-focused physiotherapy, group counseling, and integrated social work services, to empower survivors to rebuild their lives and overcome trauma.

 GEORGIA STATE UNIVERSITY (GSU) PSYCHOLOGY CLINIC